ryanczm/Flo-Energy/readme.md

 # Power Trading Firm - Technical Assignment (Trading & Portfolio Management Team)

 This repo is my solution to the take home technical assignment for a retail power trading company (buy in wholesale market, sell in retail market) for a __power trading analyst__ role.
 I was informed, upon rejection, that one day before my presentation to the company (of this assignment), a senior member of the team had requested a lateral transfer from a software engineer role into this role.
 Thus, there was no more headcount for the role.
-This was despite 3 rounds of interviews and also despite the fact that my solution was the most well-answered out of all the applicants and they were very happy with my technical/data analysis skills in SQL and Python.
+This was despite 3 rounds of interviews and also despite the fact that my solution was the most well-answered out of all the applicants by some distance, and they were very happy with my technical/data analysis skills in SQL and Python.

 I am thus posting this for any power-trading related roles.
 The answers and code are in `answers.ipynb`.